hammerheim-game/hammerheim-rules/3-equipment.md

 manner.
 Range: Close Combat
 Strength: As user
-Special Rule: -1 Enemy Armour Save
+Special Rule: -1 Enemy Armor Save
 Special Rules
--1 Enemy Armour Save: The Katar is a better weapon to use for penetrating an enemy model’s armour.
-An enemy wounded by a Katar gains a -1 bonus to his armour save.
+-1 Enemy Armor Save: The Katar is a better weapon to use for penetrating an enemy model’s armor.
+An enemy wounded by a Katar gains a -1 bonus to his armor save.

 ### Lance

-Lances are long, heavy spears used by mounted shock troops to rip through armour and fling their foes to the ground.
+Lances are long, heavy spears used by mounted shock troops to rip through armor and fling their foes to the ground.
 They are the chosen weapons of Knights Templar and other wealthy warriors.
 To use a lance requires great skill and strength, and only the richest warriors ride the heavy warhorses needed to wield these mighty